Contact Lens Care

 Protect your glasses from the start

-If you make sure to protect your glasses from the start, the likelihood of damage occurring is smaller.
-When your glasses are not in use, remember to keep them in the case they were sold with.
+If you protect your glasses from the start, damage is less likely to occur.
+When your glasses are not in use, remember to keep them in the case they came with.

 The hard body of the case will protect your glasses from getting crushed, becoming loose or changing shape.
 It will also protect them from scratching.

-Also, remember to regularly clean your glasses with a micro cloth and cleaning spray to reduce the build-up of dirt and debris and ensure you have clear vision all day.
+Also, remember to regularly clean your glasses with a microfibre cloth and cleaning spray to reduce the build-up of dirt and debris and ensure you have clear vision all day.

-If you have any queries regarding frame adjustments or need any help, please don’t hesitate to get in touch with our helpful optician team.
+If you have any queries regarding frame adjustments or need any help, please don’t hesitate to get in touch with our helpful customer service team.
+They are available 7 days a week for any questions you have.

 When to take your glasses to a professional